enbzldn/PieceOfCake/docs/recipe_add.md

 ### Delete Instruction step

-To delete an instruction step:
-1. Swipe from right to left on the instruction title.
+To delete an instruction step, swipe it from right to left.
-2. Tap **Delete**.
+Tap **Delete**.
 <p style="background-color: #fef3c7; padding: 4px 8px; border-radius: 4px; display: inline-block;">
   The instruction step will be removed without confirmation.
 </p>